 Who may attend: Students, families and educators.
 Media are invited.
 Participant registration is open through the event date.

 Background: STEM Girl Day at UT Austin 2023 will be hosted in-person and on campus, offering an array of activities that spark creativity, inspire future STEM field careers and show how engineers and scientists can change the world.
 Elementary and middle school students will engage in activities and hands-on educational experiences, from designing a balloon-powered car to watching physics and chemistry in action.
 The event includes the celebration of Introduce a Girl to Engineering Day, an international event celebrated during Engineers Week each year.
 STEM Girl Day is also a featured event in the two-week Texas Science Festival.

-With over 1,400 volunteers from UT Austin, nonprofit organizations and local businesses, Girl Day has become the largest event of its kind in the U.S. Introduce a Girl to Engineering Day is presented by Halliburton and the Girl Day STEM Festival is presented by Texas Instruments.
+With volunteers from over 140 UT Austin research groups and student organizations, nonprofit organizations and regional businesses, Girl Day has become the largest event of its kind in the United States.
+Girl Day at UT Austin is presented by BASF, Halliburton and Nomi Health.

 Girl Day by the numbers:

 - 8,500 students (K-8th grades) expected to register for Girl Day 2023